Amit-Chavda/rabbitmq-demo/README.md

 You can access the RabbitMQ management interface in your web browser by visiting `http://your-server-ip:15672/`.
 Use the default credentials (`guest`/`guest`) to log in.

+Additionally, if you have any other OS then you can follow the [Official Documentation](https://www.rabbitmq.com/install-debian.html)

 </details>

 <details>